nervosnetwork/mercury/core/rpc/README.md

 - `item` - Specify the object for getting the balance.
   - If `item` is an identity, the balance of the addresses controlled by the identity will be accumulated.
   - If `item` is an address, the balance of the unspent records of the address will be accumulated.
-  - If `item`  is the ID of an unspent record, the balance of the record will be returned.
+  - If `item`  is an unspent out point, the balance of the record will be returned.
 - `tip_block_number` - Specify a block of giving block_number as the tip of the blockchain for the query.
   - If `tip_block_number` is null, the query is based on the latest blockchain.
   - If `tip_block_number` is not null, the query is based on the historical blockchain with the specified tip.